moding-il/bizdoc.core/README.md

 }
 ```

-The above code declares *MyFormModel* interface matching the the server-side data model, with Subject property.
-The interface is then placed in the component implementation of the FormComponent\<T\> interface.
+The above code declares *MyFormModel* interface matching the server-side data model, with Subject property using camel-casing.
+The interface is then given as a generic parameter to the FormComponent\<T\> interface.

 > Note the the client-side model properties names use camel casing.

-Access form data from the *onBind* function.
+Access form data from the onBind() function.

 Open my-form.component.html and replace the content of the file with the following: